irobertson/annotation-constraints/README.md

-# Annotation Constraints
+# annotation-constraints

+Intended audience: Java (6+) developers who write annotations.

+You've probably come across Java annotations which are constrained in some way (e.g. require a no argument constructor on the annotated class, or are incompatible with one ore more other annotations), but most of the time the constraints are only mentioned in the annotation's JavaDoc and enforced at runtime.
+However, most of these constraints could be verified at compile-time if there was a way to express them, and odds are that you'd prefer compile-time errors to runtime ones since you are already using Java.

-Annotation Constraints is a library for Java 6 or newer that allows you to specify constraints on annotated elements which are verified at compile-time.
-For example, the following `@Model` annotation can only be placed on a class which extends `AbstractModel` and has a no-argument constructor.
+`annotation-constraints` is a library for Java 6 or newer that allows you to specify constraints on annotations which are verified at compile-time via the included annotation processor.
+It includes commonly-used constraint meta-annotations and allows you to create your own.
+Additionally, it allows you to add constraints to existing (e.g. third-party) annotations.

+For example, suppose you had a `@Model` annotation which should only be placed on a class which extends `AbstractModel` and has a no-argument constructor.
+You could add some constraint meta-annotations to it like so:

 ```java
 @TargetRequiresSupertypes(AbstractModel.class) //target must extend AbstractModel